azer/go-preact-starter/README.md

 * Create UI components under frontend/components
 * Define your routes on `routes.json`, point them to a valid component.
 * Run `make go-get` and `make frontend-install` to install new dependencies.
+* Edit .env file to choose different host/port for serving.